Skip to content

 What is MMS?

-SMS vs MMS: MMS example sent in OpenPhone
+SMS vs MMS: OpenPhone MMS

 MMS stands for Multimedia Messaging Service.
 Introduced a decade after SMS, MMS messaging was built to support a wide range of multimedia content and significantly longer texts.
 When you send a selfie or your friend responds with a GIF, you’re likely using MMS.
 MMS is most commonly used to send photos, but you can also send audio, videos, and other files.